JensPiegsa/docker-cheat-sheet/README.md

 # 1.1.
 Concepts

-* **Union file system (UFS)**: allows to overlay multiple file systems appearing as a single esytem whereby equal folders are merged and equally named files hide their previous versions
+* **Union file system (UFS)**: allows to overlay multiple file systems appearing as a single system whereby equal folders are merged and equally named files hide their previous versions
 * **Image**: a portable read-only file system layer optionally stacked on a parent image
 * **Dockerfile**: used to `build` an image and declare the command executed in the container
 * **Registry**: is the place where to `push` and `pull` from named / tagged images